 In addition to the required coursework, each student in the PHN Program is required to submit a comprehensive written paper to be completed in the spring semester of the second year, preceding graduation.
 Students will also present and defend that paper in the presence of two or more faculty to meet the requirement of the oral examination.
 Students prepare for and complete this requirement in the Capstone Course in Public Health Nutrition (PB HLTH 292).

-Students may elect to write one of the following four types of papers approved by the PHN faculty.
+Students may elect to write one of the following three types of papers approved by the PHN faculty.
 Some examples of previous capstones include:

-- An article describing the results of original research (from primary data collection or secondary data analysis) conducted by the student.
+- An article describing the results of original research using NHANES data and conducted by the student.